luozichen/NeonBench/docs/neon213.md

 | **Generation** | Coherent | Produces grammatically correct English paragraphs. |

 **Sample Generation**:
-> *"The meaning of life is the relationship between the two, the other, the other.
-As people grow older, they are more vulnerable to life and they become more vulnerable to illness."*
+> *"**The meaning of life is** not obvious.
+It is a story about the way things change.
+It is a very great story about the great place to go and the future — everything you really expect from the past — of history and"*